Po Leung Kuk Camões Tan Siu Lin Primary School: Annual events

-Special events include the Annual Concert, Sports Day, Open Day, Chinese Week, English Week, 3rd Language Week(Japanese Week, French Week and Spanish Week), STEAM Week, and Christmas Party.
-At the latter, students wear traditional costumes.
-In year 2014–2015, there was a new event called the "Thanksgiving 360°".
+Special events include the Annual Concert, Sports Day, Open Day, Chinese Week, English Week, 3rd Language Week (Japanese Week, French Week and Spanish Week), STEAM Week, Thanksgiving 360°, Christmas Party and Post Exam activities.
+At the latter, students can choose to wear casual clothing.

 School facilities

-The school has 30 classrooms in the main building and more than 30 new classrooms in the new annex for different learning use.
+The school has 60+ classrooms in the main building and more than 60 new classrooms in the new annex for different learning use.
 Other facilities include: